Strengthen your marriage and your communication - Build each other up

 Life moves fast, doesn’t it?
 Most days, as we speed past each other, focused on getting things done, we’re exchanging quick updates and rattling off to-dos rather than speaking kind words.

+It’s easy to speak without giving much thought to the words we use.
 Easier still to forget how powerful our words can be.
 They can wound or heal, tear down or build up, discourage or inspire.

 Paul knew this truth well.
 That’s why he reminded the believers in Thessalonica to “encourage one another and build up each other.”
 He knew that brotherly encouragement would strengthen their relationships and help them live out the love of Christ.